arangodb/docs/3.7/deployment-dc2-dc-arango-sync-workers.md

 ## Recommended deployment environment

-The _sync workers_ should be run on all machines that also contain an ArangoDB _DBServer_.
+The _sync workers_ should be run on all machines that also contain an ArangoDB _DB-Server_.
 The _sync worker_ can be memory intensive when running lots of databases & collections.